ftrotter/PoetryGitTutorial/olga_poem.md

 Unleashing their potential, line by line.

 So embark on this journey, eager and bold,
-GitHub's embrace, a story yet untold.
+Git's embrace, a story yet untold.
 Learn, create, and forge your own way,
 In the vibrant world of code, day by day.